-CARU Containers trade and lease new and used shipping containers across the globe, operating from 8 offices headquartered in the Netherlands.
+CARU Containers trade and lease new and used shipping containers across the globe.
+They operate from 8 offices and is headquartered in the Netherlands.
 CARU was born in 2000 from a merger between CATU Rotterdam Tade Craft and Lease Craft.
 Caru makes buying and leasing containers a pleasure through their simple and transparent approach in their online shop.